Esopus people: Esopus Wars

-The first believed interaction between colonists and the Esopus people was recorded in 1609.
-Historian Herbert C. Kraft believes some Esopus joined with some Wappinger people after Kieft's War in 1643.
+The first interaction between colonists and the Esopus people was recorded in 1609.
+Historian Herbert C. Kraft believes some Esopus joined the Wappinger Confederacy after Kieft's War in 1643.

-In 1652, the Esopus tribe sold 72 acres of land to European colonists through the Thomas Chambers land deed in Kingston, New York.
-It is unknown whether the two Esopus sachems at the time, Kawachhikan and Sowappekat, understood the transaction, as in addition to a language barrier, their culture had foundational differences in understanding money, ownership, and legal transactions.
-Evidently, Kawachhikan had a different understanding of the transaction because seventeen years later, in September 1669, he formally complained about non-payment for the land but relented when the original bill of sale was presented.
-This deed began dispossession of their homeland which continued through the Peter Stuyvesant Stockade of 1658, the Fisher/Rutgers Land Deed of 1682, and land conveyances throughout the eighteenth century.
+In 1652, the Esopus tribe sold 72 acres of land to New Netherland through the Thomas Chambers land deed in Kingston, New York.
+It is unknown whether the two Esopus sachems at the time, Kawachhikan and Sowappekat, understood the transaction, as in addition to a language barrier, their culture had foundational differences in understanding money, ownership, and Dutch legal transactions.
+Evidently, Kawachhikan had a different understanding of the transaction because seventeen years later, in September 1669, he formally complained to the newly installed British about non-payment for the land but relented when the original bill of sale was presented.
+This deed began dispossession of their homeland which continued through the Peter Stuyvesant Stockade of 1658, the Fisher/Rutgers Land Deed of 1682, and land seizures throughout the eighteenth century.

-The tribe fought a series of conflicts against settlers from the New Netherland colony from September 1659 to September 1663, known as the Esopus Wars, in and around Kingston.
+The Esopus fought a series of conflicts against settlers from the New Netherland colony from September 1659 to September 1663, known as the Esopus Wars, in and around Kingston.
 At the conclusion of the conflict, the tribe sold large tracts of land to French Huguenot refugees in New Paltz and other communities.

 The Esopus Wars devastated many Lenape communities in what is now Ulster County.
 Populations dwindled through warfare with Dutch and French settlers, in addition to widespread disease, with smallpox being the most deadly.
 Intertribal warfare exacerbated casualties.